swisspost/design-system/.changeset/famous-panthers-bow.md

 '@swisspost/design-system-styles': patch
 ---

-Fixed visibility of the arrow-icon in Form Select for HCM.
+Fixed visibility of the arrow-icon in Form Select for high contrast mode.